Sri Lanka is one of my favourite countries in the world, and one that instantly captured my heart.

 - Day 12: Kandy (Sri Lanka’s capital — worth a night to take a look around)

 - Day 13: Sigiriya (Sri Lanka’s iconic rock fortress — a must-do!)

-- Day 14: Sigirya – day trip to Dambulla (Take day trip to Dambulla to see the cave temples)
+- Day 14: Sigirya – day trip to Dambulla (Take a day trip to Dambulla to see the cave temples)

 - Day 15: Negombo (A beach town close to Colombo, but much nicer!
 Plus, the airport is right here)

 - Day 16: Time to leave!